 Increasing risks of cybercrime and other malicious activity on the Internet is prompting enterprises to deploy more security controls and collect more data than ever before.
 As a result, advances in big data analytics are now being applied to security monitoring for broader and more in-depth analysis to protect valuable company resources.
 Called big data security analytics, this technology -- in part -- leverages the scalability of big data and combines it with advanced analytics and security event and incident management systems (SIEM).

-As we noted in the last article in this series, big data security analytics is appropriate for many, but not all, use cases.
+Big data security analytics is appropriate for many, but not all, use cases.
 Consider the challenges of detecting and blocking advanced persistent threat techniques.
 Attackers who use these techniques may employ slow-paced, low-visibility attack patterns to avoid detection.
 Conventional logging and monitoring techniques can miss this kind of attack.
 Steps in the attack may occur on separate devices, over extended periods of time, and appear to be unrelated.
 Scanning logs and network flows for suspicious activity can sometimes miss key parts of an attacker's kill chain, since they may not vary much from normal activity.
 One way to avoid missing data is to collect as much information as possible.
 This is the approach used in big data security analytics platforms.

 As the name implies, this approach to security analytics draws on the tools and techniques designed for collecting, analyzing and managing large volumes of data generated at high velocity.
 These same techniques are used to drive products --ranging from movie recommendation systems for streaming video users, to analysis of vehicle performance characteristics to optimize the efficiency of transportation fleets.
 They are just as useful when applied to information security.